void-linux/void-packages/README.md

     $ echo 'XBPS_CFLAGS="your flags here"' >> etc/conf
     $ echo 'XBPS_LDFLAGS="your flags here"' >> etc/conf

+Some common options:

+- `XBPS_CFLAGS`, `XBPS_CXXFLAGS`, `XBPS_LDFLAGS`: define common compiler flags
+   to use when building packages.
+- `XBPS_ALLOW_RESTRICTED`: allow xbps-src to build packages that are flagged as restricted.
+This is disabled by default.
+- `XBPS_CHECK_PKGS`: run the (optional) `do_check()` function of packages which runs tests on the package after building.
+This is disabled by default.
+- `XBPS_MAKEJOBS`: allow parallel builds of packages that use make or similar tools.

 Native and cross compiler/linker flags are set per architecture in `common/build-profiles` and `common/cross-profiles` respectively.
 Ideally those settings are good enough by default, and there's no need to set your own unless you know what you are doing.